unjs/lmify/README.md

 ### `install(package|packages)`

-Install one or more packages in rootDir using prefered package manager.
+Install one or more packages in rootDir using the preferred package manager.

 ```js
 const { install } = require('lmify')